sverrirg/lua/flying_locations/README.md

 Version: 1.2.1\
 \
 flyloc.jsn can be edited on your computer before uploading to the transmitter.
 It is in a standard json format.\
+Slope names are truncated at 25 characters when displayed in the list to keep the cells from overflowing.\
 A compiled .lc version of the app is included if needed but most should be able to run the .lua file.

 ## Installation